With the growing popularity of wireless headsets and portable devices, Bluetooth is more common than ever.

 In contrast, wireless sensors and smart devices that only need to report their status data could choose a longer distance for long-distance communications.

-And since they can use Bluetooth Low Energy while still benefiting from these advantages, they can operate with a much longer battery life than with a conventional Bluetooth standard which consumes more energy.
+Since they can use Bluetooth Low Energy while benefiting from these advantages, they can operate with a much longer battery life than a conventional Bluetooth standard, which consumes more energy.

 If you’d like to know more about the technical details, you can check the official Bluetooth 5 specifications online.